17 Low FODMAP Foods That Are Vegan

 So, you’ve been recommended a low FODMAP diet to help get your Irritable Bowel Syndrome (IBS) under control, but you’re also vegan.
 What do you do next?
-Arm yourself with this list of 16 low FODMAP foods that are vegan and get cooking!
+Arm yourself with some low FODMAP recipes, this list of 17 low FODMAP foods that are vegan and get cooking!

 What is a FODMAP?